mksaraf/kubernetes-lab-tutorial/content/network.md

    * [Accessing services](#accessing-services)

 ## Pod Networking
-In a kubernetes cluster, when a pod is deployed, it gets an IP address from the cluster IP addresse range defined in the inital setup.
+In a kubernetes cluster, when a pod is deployed, it gets an IP address from the cluster IP address range defined in the inital setup.

 Starting form the ``nginx-pod1.yaml`` file
 ```yaml